-Either ordinary unlisted share investment, or preference share investment
+Either ordinary unlisted share investment or preference share investment

 Can potentially use up to 70% of pension scheme value

-Only suitable for asset light businesses
+Only suitable for asset-light businesses

-Good option for franchise opportunities
+A good option for franchise opportunities

 That's where intellectual property (IP) comes in.
-Pension funds are allowed to hold this type of ‘intangible' asset, so your business can sell intellectual property to a pension fund and lease it back.
-When the director retires and starts using the pension, they could either sell the IP back to the business for a profit, or keep it as a source of income and continue leasing it to the business.
+Pension funds are allowed to hold this type of 'intangible' asset, so your business can sell intellectual property to a pension fund and lease it back.
+When the director retires and starts using the pension, they could either sell the IP back to the business for a profit or keep it as a source of income and continue leasing it to the company.

 Intellectual property means patents, trademarks and copyrights, or it could be domain names and other assets associated with your brand.
 If your business grows over time, the IP will go up in value, as well-meaning your pension will get a series of lease payments and a reasonable lump sum when it sells.

 Pension-led funding gives you greater independence because it's your business borrowing from your pension.
 Within the rules, you're the one that decides how much can be borrowed.
 Of course, the pension provider will have to agree to your plans, and you'll need a specialist to look through all the details — but fundamentally, pension-led funding gives you a bit more freedom than other types of business finance.

 Pension-led funding also offers another route to finance if you're considering various forms of security.
 Many business owners raise significant amounts of finance against the value of their home — or get a smaller sum unsecured.
 Pension-led funding offers a third option to those who use their pension as security rather than their house.

 Pension-led funding also gives you the unique possibility of growing your business and pension.
 With a standard growth loan, you pay interest in the short-term to grow your business in the long term — with pension-led funding, the pension fund will grow too if the company does well.Get Pension-led Funding